SAEON/somisana/README.md

 Run `source ~/.bashrc` so that changes to your shell environment take effect.

 # Publishing
 Code is bundled as Docker images.
-To publish versions of the tooling in this repository tag and push code appropriately
+To publish versions of the tooling in this repository tag and push code appropriately.

+- All the python scripts are packed as a single Docker image.
+Whenever the Python scripts change, a new version of the saeon/somisana_python-scripts Docker image must be pushed
+- The Python scripts base image should only need to be updated when a new version of python is desired

 ## saeon/somisana_geopython
 The tag format is `geopython.v*`